-RTTOV can also simulate clear-sky radiances for visible and near-IR channels.
+RTTOV can also simulate clear-sky radiances for UV, visible and near-IR channels.
+See section 8.15 for more details on UV simulations.
 To include solar radiation the logical flag opts%rt_ir%addsolar must be set to true (see Annex O for full description of the options structure).
-With this flag set, the contribution of solar radiation is included in all channels with wavelengths below 5μ m.
-Note that for channels below 3μ m emission is ignored so the only contribution is solar radiation and output radiances in such channels will be zero if addsolar is false.
+With this flag set, the contribution of solar radiation is included in all channels with wavelengths below 5μm.
+Note that for channels below 3μm emission is ignored so the only contribution is solar radiation and output radiances in such channels will be zero if addsolar is false.